apache/spark/docs/mllib-evaluation-metrics.md

 and evaluate the performance of the algorithm by several regression metrics.

 <div data-lang="scala" markdown="1">
+Refer to the [`RegressionMetrics` Scala docs](api/scala/index.html#org.apache.spark.mllib.evaluation.RegressionMetrics) for details on the API.

 {% highlight scala %}
 import org.apache.spark.mllib.regression.LabeledPoint